The Approach

 Further Together

-We are onl;y as strong as our community.
+We are only as strong as our collective.
 Join the Council of Equity Advocacy San Diego every 2nd Wednesday of the month to strategize, plan, implement and support pathways of healing from the War on Us(WoD).